trovares/pyxgt/README.md

 The available platforms for running the server are:
 1. An AWS cloud instance running Trovares xGT.
-    * The instance is run in your own account and is set up using cloudformation.
+    * The instance is run in your own account and is set up using this [cloudformation](AWS/cfxgt.json).
     * Launching requires use of the [boto3](https://pypi.org/project/boto3/) Python package.
     * [Launch AWS EC2](AWS/launchxGT.ipynb)
 2. A docker daemon running on your platform (on-premises).